Yankees vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson has picked up a hit in six straight games.
-In his last 10 games he is batting .432 with a double, five home runs, 12 walks and 13 RBI.
+- Olson has picked up at least one hit in seven straight games.
+In his last 10 games he is hitting .417 with a double, four home runs, 12 walks and 10 RBI.

 Olson Recent Games